 Improves Customer Experience

-Logistics management plays a crucial role in improving the customer experience by ensuring that orders are delivered on time.
+The principle of Logistics management plays a crucial role in improving the customer experience by ensuring that orders are delivered on time.
 This can be achieved through careful planning and coordination of all the activities involved in the supply chain, such as transportation, warehousing, and distribution.
-By optimizing these processes, eCommerce businesses can reduce delivery times and meet customer expectations for timely delivery.
+By optimising these processes, eCommerce businesses can reduce delivery times and meet customer expectations for timely delivery.

 Logistics management can also help improve the customer experience by providing transparency and visibility into the delivery process.
 Customers today expect to have access to real-time tracking information, and logistics management can help provide this through the use of technology such as GPS tracking and online tracking systems.